LorenvXn/Spark-Couchbase-Integration-on-Dockers-/README.md

 import com.couchbase.spark.streaming._
 ```

-But first thing first, we gon' do some replication: https://github.com/Satanette/Couchbase-replication-to-ElasticSearch-and-Spark
+But first thing first, we gon' do some replication: [Couchbase replication to Elasticsearch, and Spark]https://github.com/Satanette/Couchbase-replication-to-ElasticSearch-and-Spark